alyson-mei/obsidian-memo/README.md

 Weather in Moscow (2025-06-16, 19:00)

 - 🌡️ Temperature: 22.3° (feels like 24.7°)
-- 💨 Wind: north-northwesterly light breeze
+- 💨 Wind: light North-Northwesterly breeze
 - 💧 Humidity: 50%
-- ☁️ Condition: Partly Cloudy
+- 🌦️ Condition: a little bit of rain passing by
-- 📈 Pressure: 1007 mb
+- 📉 Pressure: 1007 mb
 - 🌞 UV index: soft UV 0.4